Becoming an Optician in South Carolina

 - Durham Technical College in Durham, North Carolina, offers an Apprentice Certificate in Opticianry by way of a combination internet/classroom-based program.
 This hybrid program requires some classroom learning, but the majority of this certificate program can be completed online, at your own pace.

-- Penn Foster Career School offers an Optician Career Diploma Program that can be completed in as few as seven months.
+- Penn Foster College offers an Optician Exam Prep Career Diploma Program that can be completed in as few as seven months.
 Unlike the hybrid program at DTC, this diploma program can be fully completed online.

 Outlook and Salaries for Opticians in South Carolina